tarunsachdeva/blog/_posts/2018-09-18-time-tracking-update.markdown

 * Based on this I will try a better structure for task sizing and see if that affects my rate.

 This practice gives me a great baseline and also a great experiment framework for productivity - I can try new productivity methods and see their impact.
 I'll likely continue this for the foreseeable future.

+**Update**: I've stopped this exercise after 3 months.
+I stopped getting value from it, and found every day to be highly repetitive as a new parent.
+I may start it up again later.